 • An end-of-festival gifting ceremony and drumming circle

 Headline teachers this year include:

 • Cassandra Justine, a Chicago-based yoga instructor who also founded Choose Joy, which coordinates retreats and continuing education

-Tickets start at just $30 for a lunch class, all the way up to $200 for a three-day pass to all workshops (excluding art + lunch – a la carte) Passes include a swag bag full of local mindful goodies, a weekend or learning and growth, and a new community to engage with off your mat.
-Rates are slated to increase in May, so early enrollment is encouraged.aged.
+Tickets per class, per day, or for multiple days tare still available.
+Passes include a swag bag full of local mindful goodies, a weekend or learning and growth, and a new community to engage with off your mat.

 This article is reprinted from April 2019.